Red Hat Enterprise Release Linux 9.6

 • A new utility, keylime-policy, has been added to provide capabilities for managing Keylime policies used to authenticate and continuously monitor the integrity of external systems.

-• The eBPF subsystem implementation is synchronized with Linux kernel 6.12 (the previous release used the eBPF implementation from Linux kernel 6.8).
+• The implementation of the eBPF subsystem is synchronized with the kernel Linux 6.12 (previous release used the kernel eBPF implementation Linux 6.8).
 The TPM_TIS (Trusted Platform Module Integration Services) implementation is synchronized with kernel 6.7, and kdump is synchronized with kernel 6.10.

 • The ice Ethernet driver has been updated to support the E825C network interface used in the Intel Granite Rapids-D platform.